theam/aday-ondemand-loop/docs/guide/content/user_guide/upload_file_selector.md

 - Use the **breadcrumb path** displayed in the action bar to jump to any parent directory by double clicking on its name.
 - Click the **pencil icon** to manually edit the path.
 - Click **Home** to return to your home directory.
+- Alternatively the user can rely on the keyboard.

 ---